mauer01/gui-for-5dchess-datainterface/README.md

 ## Getting Started

-1. Download the `PGN to Variant.exe` from Releases and start it.
+1. Download the `gui for DataInterface` from Releases and start it.
 2. A GUI will appear, allowing you to interact with the script's functionalities.
 3. Use the `Open File` button to select a PGN file.
-4. Choose the turn (white or black) using the drop-down menu, -1 is the complete game, The Checkbox "Black" will have
+4. Choose the turn (white or black) using the drop-down menu, -1 is the complete game including black.
-6. Click the "Read File" button to extract move data from the PGN file.
+6. Click the `Load File` button to extract move data from the PGN file.
 7. Once the file is loaded, you can add the variant to the .json file or copy the variant to the clipboard.
-8. once you selected the .json you wanna modify you can also delete existing variants from that .json File.
+8. Once you selected the Data interface with its corresponding json file you can add and delete variants directly.
+9. After starting the data interface from within the gui additional options appear to run the specified variant from the list.
+It also provides with the additional options the data interface gives like changing timers.

 ## Contributing